AlpakaInfraCrew/alpakatoot/README.md

 Script to automatically re-toot/boost toots from your followers using a given hashtag.

-On the first run, you can select if you want to boost one hashtag-matching toot per account, even from the past (use `--force`), or ignore them and only boost new posts after you did your first run.
+On the first run, you can select if you want to boost one hashtag-matching toot per account, even from the past (use `--force`), or ignore them and only boost new posts after you did your first run (use `--dry`).

 For accounts you follow after your first run, all old toots matching the hashtag are ignored.